zzzprojects/learn-orm/tutorials/vb-net/exception-handling.md

 ## Finally Block

-A `Finally` block contains code that is run regardless of whether or not an exception is thrown in the `Try` block, such as releasing resources that are allocated in the `Try` block.
+A `Finally block` contains code that is run regardless of whether an exception is thrown in the `Try` block, such as releasing resources allocated in the `Try` block.

 ## How It Works?